 The trip to Amalfi was to be a break in our sightseeing packed Florence-Venice-Rome Itinerary.
 The plan was to practice La Dolce Far Niente or ‘the sweetness of doing nothing’.

 We spent a lazy afternoon at the photogenic town of Positano.
 Walk its narrow, steep streets to find little boutiques and cafes.
 The public bus that we took back to Amalfi was itself an experience.
 It seemed at a few points that the driver was keen to plunge the bus headlong into the sea, but veered away last minute!

-We had kept a full day aside for Capri – a popular day trip destination.
-I loved Capri – wish we had time to stay overnight here.
+We had kept a full day aside for Capri, a popular day trip destination from the Amalfi Coast.
+I loved Capri – I wish we had time to stay overnight here.

 One of the top attractions in Capri is the Blue Grotto, but unless you are coming in the off-season, be prepared for 2/3 hours wait at the entrance to see the cave where light reflection causes a gorgeous blue all around.
 We had limited time on our hands and ended up doing a boat ride around the island.
 Loved it!
 A bus ride got us to Anacapri – the more subdued sibling of Capri on the island.
 We strolled around the town, bought some linen clothes, ate gelato and chilled.

 Here are some tours to take a day trip to Capri: